buckbaskin/buckbaskin.github.io/content/break-quad-copter3.md

 the next corner holds the pins for connecting to the external sensors (compass?) via I2C.
 Then you get:

-- \#8 VLOGIC, the supply voltage for digital communication logic
+- `08`VLOGIC, the supply voltage for digital communication logic
-- \#10 REGOUT, a pin for a filter capactior (probably another component on the board)
+- `10`REGOUT, a pin for a filter capactior (probably another component on the board)
-- \#11 FSYNC, used for synchronizing with frames for camera stabilization
+- `11`FSYNC, used for synchronizing with frames for camera stabilization
-- \#12 INT, a digital out interrupt
+- `12`INT, a digital out interrupt
-- \#13 VDD, power supply voltage
+- `13`VDD, power supply voltage
-- \#18 GND, power supply ground
+- `18`GND, power supply ground
-- \#20 CPOUT, used for connecting to a charge pump capacitor
+- `20`CPOUT, used for connecting to a charge pump capacitor
-- \#23 Serial clock for I2C
+- `23`Serial clock for I2C
-- \#24 Serial data for I2C
+- `24`Serial data for I2C

 The pins I'm most interested in are the REGOUT and CPOUT pins because they should guide me to identifying other parts on the board.
 Additionally, I'd like